STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Motivation

 \subsection{Physics potential at the STCF}

 An STCF operating at CMEs ranging from 2 to $\sim$7~GeV would be of great importance to the entire field of elementary particle physics.
 It would address a very broad range of physics topics, including QCD tests, hadron spectroscopy, precise tests of the electroweak sector of the SM, and searches for new physics beyond the SM.
 The proposed luminosity of the STCF is above $\stcflum$; at this level, it is expected to deliver more than 1~$\invab$ of data samples each year.
-A possible data-taking plan for the STCF, along with the expected numbers of conventional events and/or particles, is shown in Table~\ref{tablelumi}.
+A possible data-taking plan for the STCF, along with the expected numbers of conventional events and/or particles, is shown in Table~\ref{tablelumi}, where the number of events at different CME is calculated based on 1~$\invab$ integrated luminosity.
+It should be noted that the final baseline logic for the data-taking plan needs to be fine-tuned depending on the scan results of the STCF CME range.